Robust, randomized preconditioning for kernel ridge regression: Background and comparisons with other preconditioners

-where $\mat{X} \in \real^{N\times r}$ is a matrix with independent standard normal entries.
-Forming the Gaussian Nystr\"om approximation requires $r$ matrix--vector multiplications with the full kernel matrix, which is much more expensive than forming a column Nystr\"om approximation \eqref{eq:column_nys} in factored form.
-Consequently, to achieve a cost of $\order(N^2)$ operations, we can only afford Gaussian Nystr\"om with a constant approximation rank $r = \order(1)$, whereas we can run \RPCholesky preconditioning with a larger approximation rank $r = \order(\sqrt{N})$.
-Because of this larger approximation rank, \RPCholesky preconditioning leads to a more accurate approximation with stronger theoretical guarantees.
+where $\mat{Z} \in \real^{N\times r}$ is a matrix with independent standard normal entries.
+Forming the Gaussian Nystr\"om approximation requires $r$ matrix--vector multiplications with the full kernel matrix.
+To maintain a cost of $\order(N^2)$ operations, we can only run Gaussian Nystr\"om with a constant approximation rank $r = \order(1)$, whereas we can run \RPCholesky preconditioning with a much larger approximation rank $r = \order(\sqrt{N})$.
+Because of the higher approximation rank, \RPCholesky preconditioning leads to a more accurate approximation with stronger guarantees.

-\paragraph{\textbf{Other approaches}} We briefly mention two other types of approximations $\mat{\hat{A}}$ that can be used to build preconditioners for the full-data KRR problem.
+\paragraph{\textbf{Other approaches}.} We briefly mention two other types of approximations that can be used to build preconditioners for the full-data KRR problem.
 First, certain types of kernel matrices can be approximated using \emph{random features} \cite{COCF16,avron2017faster}, but the quality of the approximation tends to be poor.
 Numerical tests indicate that the random features approach does not yield a competitive preconditioner~\cite{COCF16,YLM+12}.
+See \Cref{fig:exact-performance,fig:slower-methods} for further numerical comparisons.

-Second, the kernel matrix can also be approximated using a hierarchical low-rank approximation \cite{COCF16,AFG+16,CAS17,YLRB17}.
-The hierarchical approach has mainly been applied to low-dimensional input data, and the applicability to high-dimensional data sets remains unclear \cite{AFG+16}.
+Second, kernel matrices can be approximated using carefully constructed hierarchical approximations \cite{COCF16,AFG+16,CAS17,YLRB17} or sparse inverse approximations \cite{schafer2021sparse,zhao2024adaptive,huan2025sparse}.
+These approaches extend beyond low-rank structure and provide richer matrix approximation classes; however, the applicability to high-dimensional data sets remains unclear \cite{AFG+16}.
+So far, these approaches have only been theoretically validated for low-dimensional input data.